prooph/laravel-package/README.md

 as requirement to your composer.json.

 ### Service Provider

+If you are using Laravel 5.5 or higher the package will automatically register itself.
+Otherwise you need to add `Prooph\Package\ProophServiceProvider` to your
-In your application configuration add `Prooph\Package\ProophServiceProvider` to your [providers](https://laravel.com/docs/master/providers#registering-providers "Visit Laravel Documentation") array.
+[providers](https://laravel.com/docs/master/providers#registering-providers "Visit Laravel Documentation") array.
 Then you will have access to the services above.